Methodology & data notes

 Data sources

-The site currently presents four datasets:
+The site currently presents five datasets:

 - IPAS Arrivals.
-Monthly arrivals to the International Protection Accommodation Service, sourced from the International Protection Office statistics page.
+Monthly arrivals to the International Protection Accommodation Service.
 Each month names the five nationalities with the most applications, alongside an aggregated "Other" total covering all remaining nationalities.
 Each row's value is the cumulative count year-to-date within that calendar year and resets to zero each January.
 A country's year-end value reflects all arrivals from January up to the latest month in which the country was in the published top-five.
+Sourced from the Department of Justice, Home Affairs and Migration's "International Protection in Numbers" collection, which publishes monthly International Protection Summary Report PDFs from which figures are aggregated.
+From May 2026 onwards, this collection replaces the previous source (ipo.gov.ie/en/ipo/pages/statistics) which is no longer active.
+Transition figures are consistent with the prior trajectory.

 - IPAS Payments.
 Quarterly payments to suppliers providing accommodation and related services to International Protection applicants and Ukrainian beneficiaries of temporary protection.
 Currently published by the Department of Justice, Home Affairs and Migration, which inherited responsibility for IPAS in 2025; payments through that period were originally published by the Department of Children, Disability and Equality (formerly the Department of Children, Equality, Disability, Integration and Youth).
 Only payments of €20,000 or above are published by either department.